dreadwrr/Recentchanges-Linux/README.md

 python main.py <br><br>
 adjust if missing any<br>
 optionally can install the required packages in system using package manager<br><br>
-If cant find command recentchanges move /usr/local/bin/recentchanges somewhere in path ie for porteus needs to be in /opt/porteus-scripts/ <br>
-or make a symlink to /usr/local/bin . ln -s /usr/local/bin/recentchanges /usr/bin/recentchanges <br><br><br>

 gpg setup <br>
 as user <br>